gd03gd031/Windows-GDID-Changer/README.md

 <b>The script can force issuance of a new GDID even on the same hardware, but changing hardware identifiers before re-registration is recommended (see the end of this page).</b>

-Tested in a local virtual machine environment on Windows 11 using a local account.
+Tested in a local virtual machine environment on Windows 11 and Windows 10 using a local account.
 The device registration process was confirmed by intercepting network traffic.

 <img width="857" height="279" alt="1" src="https://github.com/user-attachments/assets/71ca180c-9a5d-46a5-a12e-2e95535b55b6" />